sts10/tidy/readme.markdown

 Given a pair of homophones, like "sun" and "son":

-1. To ensure you don't have BOTH homophones in your generated list, you'd run `tidy` with a flag like `-h ../homophones/homophone-lists/homophones-large-as-pairs.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/homophones-large-as-pairs.txt)).
+1. To ensure you don't have BOTH homophones in your generated list, you'd run `tidy` with a flag like `--homophones ../homophones/homophone-lists/homophones-large-as-pairs.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/homophones-large-as-pairs.txt)).
 This will let either "sun" or "son" on your list but NOT both.
 2. To ensure you have NEITHER of the words in the homophone pair on your generated word list, you'd use the reject words flags: `-r ../homophones/homophone-lists/cleaned-as-singles.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/cleaned-as-singles.txt)).
 This will remove _both_ "sun" and "son" from your generated list before its outputted.

 ## Prefix codes, suffix codes, and uniquely decodable codes